Home Site Map Postwar Lionel Soviet Trains Train Shows Contact Us

 Photo of the box.

-Grade 6 original box (missing both interior coupler flaps; one inner flap is not original to this box; tears; writing; tape inside; tape residue; "aged" look).
-Various flaws but the box has both end flaps plus it is square & sturdy!
+Various flaws but the box is clean, square and sturdy!
 It is also the correct ("Middle Classic") box for the 1955 version of the 6517 caboose.

 The Bay Window caboose was the largest caboose offered by Lionel in the postwar era.
 It only came as a deluxe model with interior lighting, fancy passenger car-type metal trucks, operating couplers, ladders and a die-cast smokestack.